4.4 Terminating Conductors and Labeling Circuits

 Use this termination checklist:

-1. Match the device, circuit, address, and label to the drawing.
+1. Match device, circuit, address, and label to the current drawing.

-3. Land conductors on the correct terminals with correct polarity where required.
+3. Land on the correct terminal with correct polarity; confirm/install the EOL where required.

-4. Secure terminals and dress conductors so covers and bases do not pinch them.
+4. Secure terminals and dress conductors so covers/bases do not pinch them.

-5. Verify the device reports the correct point and condition at the FACU.
+5. Verify the device reports the correct point and that supervision is intact at the FACU.

 Test Your Knowledge